 Add in a thank you note to end on a personal note.
 Even if the prospective client does not book with you, you want them to know that you value their time and interest.
 They might circle back in the future.

-We use Canva and recommend it for designing this brand document.
+We use Canva for our Investment Guide templates and recommend it for designing this brand document.
 Canva makes it so easy for anyone on your team to access or edit the guide (without any formal design knowledge!) and send to clients as a PDF.
-Use your existing branding as your guide as you choose colors, fonts, and images to utilize throughout.
+Our fully customizable templates for interior designers let you use your existing branding as your guide as you choose colors, fonts, and images to utilize throughout.

 For more tips for elevating your interior design or lifestyle brand, check out these posts: